 1. End alcohol abuse

 Once you understand that this is the first objective on your journey to sobriety, you will know whether or not you are ready.
-No one says it will be easy, but with great support and a program that is effective, you will achieve your goals of sobriety in no time.
+No one says it will be easy, but with generous support and an effective program, you will achieve your sobriety goals in no time.

 2. You need a positive support system